Identify & Prevent Fall-Risk Problems Quickly

-As the iBalance does focus on a person’s balance, it is the perfect tool for reducing an individual’s risk of falling.
+Since the SmartBalance does focus on a person’s balance, it is the perfect tool for reducing an individual's risk of falling.
 The two assessments it administers, the Romberg’s test, and Limits of Stability test, provide a balance score which indicates user’s risk of falling.
-To help a senior train to reduce this risk, the iBalance then structures a fun and interactive individualized plan.
+To help a senior train to reduce this risk, the SmartBalance then structures a fun and interactive individualized plan.
 Each engaging training activity is designed to increase strength, stability, and balance.

-Designed for everyone, the iBalance caters to wheelchair users as well.
+Designed for everyone, the SmartBalance caters to wheelchair users as well.
 They simply roll their wheelchair on to the platform and then participate in the same assessments and trainers.
-HUR focused the machinery structure of the iBalance to provide benefits for all seniors, from the very frail and wheelchair bound, to active older adults training for their next race.
+HUR focused the machinery structure of the SmartBalance to provide benefits for all seniors, from the very frail and wheelchair bound, to active older adults training for their next race.

-The benefits of the iBalance are numerous and don’t stop there.
+The benefits of the HUR SmartBalance are numerous and don’t stop there.